mazorith/CS-222-DB-2/report/valgrind.md

 - Describe how you use Valgrind to detect memory leaks and other problems in your code and show screenshot of the Valgrind report.

 I find valgrind more useful for when most of an implementation is completed and needs to more advanced debugging.
+Since a few parts of my code are unfinished and I am trying to track down specific errors with the debug tool.
-Was able to run it to identify a few memory leaks I had.
+I have not yet needed to fully utilize valgrind, but I can run it and identify a few memory leaks I currently have.

 ![](captures/valgrind0.PNG)

-The memory leeks were due to the fact that my project is was failing in any test where I need to use the print functionality of my rbmf.
-The memory allocation of the null buffer initalization is constantly causing a segmentation fault.
+The current memory leeks are due to the fact that my project is currently failing in any test where I need to use the print functionality of my rbmf.
+For some reason the memory allocation of the null buffer initalization is constantly causing a segmentation fault.
+I don't know why since this bit of code is running perfectly in both the insert and read functions